To Train Up a Child: Background

-No Greater Joy ministries
+The Pearls' teachings on physical discipline were endorsed by the Institute in Basic Life Principles.
+The Pearls and To Train Up a Child were briefly covered in the documentary series Shiny Happy People: Duggar Family Secrets, which details the Duggar family and their upbringing under and connections to the IBLP.

-No Greater Joy ministries is Michael Pearl's 501(c)(3) non-profit organization.
+No Greater Joy Ministries is the Pearls' 501(c)(3) nonprofit organization.
 The organization brings in between $1.5 and $1.7 million a year through product sales and donations and has sold or donated over 1.5 million copies of Pearl's books, CDs, DVDs, and other materials.
-The Pearls state that they do not receive royalties from the sales, and that the profits are used for ministry purposes.
+The Pearls say they receive no royalties from the sales and that the profits are used for ministry purposes.